 How advanced can artificial intelligence (AI) be in improving businesses in the future?
 Let’s say, in 2050, when you will get on your favorite social media app, would you be able to contact a service provider the same way as you do today, or will there be some advancements?
 Or some other technology might replace it soon?

 Questions like these are not some possessive dining room talk anymore.
-Experts are actually jotting down pointers to predict the trends of artificial intelligence in the near future, and to understand it all, we need to have the complete picture.
+Experts are actually jotting down pointers to predict the trends and importance of artificial intelligence in the near future, and to understand it all, we need to have the complete picture.

 What Even Is Artificial Intelligence?